 “Whenever you go on a trip to visit foreign lands or distant places,

 remember that they are all someone’s home and backyard.”

 Even if it is hot in temperature, it will not be that much of a difference to cover your shoulder with a light scarf or a t-shirt.
 What I noticed too was that you would never see the men hollering at their own women, the local women were left alone.
-I also noticed men bending over, stopping to chat respectfully with beggar woman, bringing them food and giving money.
-The Quran like most religions suggests to give back to charity and help those in need.
+I also noticed men bending over, stopping to chat respectfully with beggar women, bringing them food and giving money.
+The Quran like most religions suggests giving back to charity and help those in need.

 Dealing with Moroccan Men as a Female Tourist